hackclub/hackclub/workshops/craps_simulator/README.md

           {
               break;
           }
-          int moneyDown = 0;
     }
   }
 }
 ```
-If the "playAgain" boolean is false, then we break out of the while loop.
+Outside of the while loop, if the "playAgain" boolean is false, then we break out of the while loop for playing the game.
+If it is true then there nothing to break out of.

 # Money Down